 Section 508 Standards of The Americans with Disabilities Act (ADA) establishes requirements that aim at improving the accessibility of software apps, websites, mobile apps, and electronics for people with disabilities.
 These standards are relevant for federal agencies, companies that act as their contractors, and educational institutions.

-MobiDev’s experience in web development proves that only those who want to go beyond expectations and take a step ahead of their competitors consider web accessibility testing in accordance with WCAG and ADA compliance.
+MobiDev’s experience in custom software development proves that only those who want to go beyond expectations and take a step ahead of their competitors consider web accessibility testing in accordance with WCAG and ADA compliance.
 Nevertheless, the accessibility importance will grow and bring the following benefits:

 Since the significance of web accessibility testing is clear, it’s about time to deal with relevant tools and explain how to test a website for accessibility.